alexbeeken/mlc-store-touchscreen/README.md

 This is an Ember app that is displayed in the Mono Lake Committee store in Lee Vining, CA.

-You can see a (soon to be working) example [here](http://mono-lake-changing-levels.herokuapp.com).
+You can see the latest demo [here](http://mono-lake-changing-levels.herokuapp.com).
+Warning: this is just for testing, may be broken at any time.
 You might use google Chrome's device toolbar and set the screen resolution to 1024 x 768 if the page looks broken.
 Responsive sizing is a lower priority because the app was built for a single device.

 ## Prerequisites